-Send a digital postcard to the Prime Minister to tell him why you're joining #OurClimateFight and ask your friends and family to do the same.
+Send a digital postcard to the government to tell them why you're joining #OurClimateFight and ask your friends and family to do the same.

-These exclusive postcards designed by music artists and the legendary fashion designer Dame Zandra Rhodes will be available this summer at Glastonbury Festival and other festivals.
+These exclusive postcards designed by music artists and the legendary fashion designer Dame Zandra Rhodes were launched at Glastonbury Festival and other festivals this summer.

 The limited-edition postcards, designed specifically for our climate campaign feature designs that celebrate the power of water and the importance of protecting our planet and people everywhere.